huntdatacenter/docs/docs/coordination/prices/pricelist.md

 *Price updates*

-* General adjustment based on new procurement cost and experience from 2022 rates.
-* Compute CPU prices for COMMITMENT and ON-DEMAND are slightly reduced, while prices for cost-effective BLUE machines are slightly increased to compensate for increased use of this service level.
+* Storage prices are increased with 1-2%.
+* Services subscriptions are increased about 4%.
+* Compute default machine type prices for COMMIT and ONDEMAND service levels are reduced compared to the v3 price list, up to 30% for memory intensive machine types.
+* Compute default machine types for the BLUE service level are increased up to 30% (mean 50% of 1Y COMMIT prices in v4 compared to 35% in v3).
 * Prices for external transport on WHITE subscription level removed.

-**HUNT Cloud Price list v3.2** (minor)
+#### HUNT Cloud Price list v3.2 (minor)

 - Minor format updates.

-**HUNT Cloud Price list v3.1** (minor)
+#### HUNT Cloud Price list v3.1 (minor)

 - GPU type in GPU table updated to machine readable names.
 - Document information with revision numbers included in PDF.
 - Machine readable version available on this page.

-**HUNT Cloud Price list v3.0** (major)
+#### HUNT Cloud Price list v3.0 (major)

 - First version published under the new services model.